topoi-lang/topoi/README.md

 If you see something that can be improved, please contribute or contact us!

 ## License
-MIT, see the [LICENSE] file (https://github.com/topoi-lang/topoi/blob/master/LICENSE)
+MIT, see the [LICENSE](https://github.com/topoi-lang/topoi/blob/master/LICENSE) file.